 Students earning the Game Studies Certificate learn about games from a variety of perspectives, from how to make them to how to understand their role in society.

-The Game Studies Certificate requires a total of 10 courses, including prerequisites (approximately 36 credits).
-Many of these prerequisites overlap with requirements for other majors including Computer Science, Art, and Media Study.
-Requirements for the concentration may be found on the Game Studies Certificate Application, and may be found below:
+The Game Studies Certificate requires a total of 9 courses, including prerequisites (approximately 36 credits).
+Many of these prerequisites overlap with requirements for other majors including Computer Science, Art, and Media Study.:

-These 100- to 200-level courses give students a background in the production skills and theoretical frameworks that will be used for later courses in the certificate.
+These foundational courses give students a background in the production skills and theoretical frameworks that will be used for later courses in the certificate.
 Generally these courses are at the 100 to 200 level.
-While equivalent courses or experience can be substituted for the prerequisites, students generally choose one course from each of these categories a) DMS 110 Programming for Digital Art or CSE 115 Introduction to Computer Science I, b) DMS 121 Basic Digital Arts or ART 250 Introduction to Digital Art, and c) ART 140 Time Based Concepts, DMS 259 Introduction to Media Analysis or DMS 220 Machines, Codes and Cultures.
+While equivalent courses or experience can be substituted for the prerequisites, students generally choose one course from each of these categories a) DMS 110 Programming for Digital Art, CSE 115 Introduction to Computer Science I, DMS 121 Basic Digital Arts, or ART 303 Introduction to Digital Art, and b) ART 140 Time Based Concepts, DMS 259 Introduction to Media Analysis or DMS 220 Machines, Codes and Cultures.

 Electives (4 courses):